 Appalachian State has recently expanded its industrial design program to include concentrations in product and furniture design, according to program coordinator Kern Maass.

-The society has about 1,000 members, and the annual conferences typically draw about 350 attendees.
+The society has about 1,000 members and the annual conferences typically draw about 350 attendees.
 Szymanski says about 400 members are expected to attend this conference because location is a vacation destination.